cooper/quiki/doc/configuration.md

 ### page.enable.title

+_Optional_.
 If enabled, the first section's heading defaults to the title of the page, and all other headings on the page are sized down one.

 You may want to disable this at the wiki level if your wiki content is